Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Analysis

 \subsection{Ablation Study}

-To evaluate the effectiveness of our proposed fine-grained pretraining strategy, we conducted an ablation study, with the results presented in Table \ref{table:ablation}.
-Specifically, we compared FG-CLEP with CLEP trained without the additional 3 epochs of fine-grained report training.
+To evaluate the effectiveness of our proposed fine-grained alignment with tag-specific ECG segments, the coarse-to-fine training with fine-grained reports, and the false negative mitigation loss function, we conducted a series of ablation studies.
+The results are presented in Table \ref{table:ablation}.

+Specifically, when removing the fine-grained alignment and performing contrastive learning only at the whole-report and ECG level, the performance drops significantly.
+We also compared FG-CLEP with CLEP trained without the additional 3 epochs of fine-grained report training.
 The results demonstrate that FG-CLEP significantly outperforms CLEP.
 To further confirm that the performance gains stem from the fine-grained reports rather than additional training epochs, we trained CLEP for 3 extra epochs using the original reports.
 The findings indicate that CLEP converges within 10 epochs, and the additional training even risks overfitting, leading to a slight performance drop.
 This further validates the importance of fine-grained reports.
 We also tested training FG-CLEP from scratch using fine-grained reports instead of continuing from CLEP.
 The results show no performance improvement but increased computational costs, supporting our default approach of continuing training from CLEP.
-Additionally, to verify the effectiveness of our model architecture in mitigating false negatives, we evaluated the performance using the original InfoNCE loss.
+Additionally, to verify the effectiveness of mitigating false negatives, we evaluated the performance without \(L_{\text{fnm}}\).
 The results reveal a significant performance drop, highlighting the efficacy of our proposed loss function in addressing false negatives.

 Finally, to assess the robustness of our method, we conducted ablation experiments on the loss hyperparameter $\lambda$ and the threshold for selecting fine-grained waveform features.
 As shown in Figure \ref{fig:hyperparameter-effect}, our model maintains strong performance across different $\lambda$ and threshold values, demonstrating its robustness.
 To ensure high precision in generating waveform features, we set a relatively high default threshold of 0.95.